Certified-Everlasting Quantum NIZK Proofs: Introduction

 \paragraph{Quantum-Enabled NIZKs.} In recent years, several works have studied NIZKs with interesting properties that are only feasible in a quantum world.
 However, these are quite different from our notion of certified-everlasting NIZK.
-In particular, these works construct schemes that prevent copying attacks, i.e., they ensure that the recipient of a proof cannot convince several other verifiers, without itself knowing a witness.
+In particular, many of these works construct schemes that prevent copying attacks, i.e., they ensure that the recipient of a proof cannot convince several other verifiers, without itself knowing a witness.
 These ``unclonable'' NIZKs and variants were studied in the concurrent works of Jawale and Khurana \cite{AC:JawKhu24} and Goyal, Malavolta and Raizes \cite{TCC:GoyMalRai24}.
-A related notion was explored by the work of Abbaszadeh and Katz \cite{EPRINT:AbbKat24} where the recipient must generate a valid proof of deletion, and cannot convince another verifier thereafter.
-While the unclonable variants were shown to imply quantum money, this certified-deletion variant was obtained from standard assumptions.
+A related notion was explored by the work of Abbaszadeh and Katz \cite{AC:AbbKat25} where the recipient must generate a valid proof of deletion, and cannot convince another verifier thereafter.
+While the unclonable variants were shown to imply public-key quantum money, this certified-deletion variant was obtained from standard assumptions.

 The work of Çakan, Goyal and Raizes \cite{EPRINT:CakGoyRai24} studied NIZK with a stronger form of certified-deletion called certified-deniability.
-Intuitively, this is a simulation-based notion that guarantees that the state after deletion of the proof could be computed without the proof itself.
-The work presents a feasibility for this in the random oracle model, along with evidence against its existence in the plain model.
+Intuitively, this is a simulation-based notion that guarantees that the state after deletion of the proof could be computed without the proof.
+The work presents a feasibility for this in the random oracle model (ROM), with evidence against its existence in the plain model.
+Our simulation definition shares some similarity to theirs, while additionally requiring statistical indistinguishability.
+Crucially, their impossibility does not contradict our feasibility in the CRS model, as our simulator has the ability to simulate the CRS.
+In the certified-deniability context, this ability would be restricted, similar to the work's restriction on programmability in the ROM.

 Finally, the work of \cite{STOC:GLRRV25} studies a notion of one-time security for NIZK and presents a construction from iO and LWE.
 This notions allows an authority to distribute quantum proving tokens to a prover.
 Then, the prover can only convince a verifier of as many statements as the number of tokens received.
 This notion is shown to imply public-key quantum money which justifies the use of the strong assumption of iO.
 We emphasize that all of these quantum NIZK notions are orthogonal to that of certified-everlasting zero-knowledge which we study.
 For a detailed comparison of our work with some of these works, see Section \ref{sec:to_other}.